 Avalon retains its ownership of the mineral resources below a depth of 150 metres above sea level (including the Basal Zone deposit) and will continue to have access to the property for exploration, development and mining purposes.
 Avalon will also continue to assist Cheetah where needed in executing its planned work programs and retain its 3% NSR type royalty.

-- Large deposit enriched in the heavy rare earths
+- Large Basal Zone deposit enriched in the heavy rare earths

-- Relative to other locations in the North, Thor Lake has good access through its proximity to Great Slave Lake providing access by barge in the summer and ice roads in the winter.
-It is located just 100 km southeast of Yellowknife.
+- Thor Lake has good access through its proximity to Great Slave Lake, providing access by barge in the summer and ice roads in the winter

-- Mine and processing facilities have been designed to significantly minimize impacts to water, land and air and reduce the project’s carbon footprint
+- Basal Zone extraction and processing facilities have been designed to significantly minimize impacts to water, land and air and reduce the project’s carbon footprint

-- Proactive community outreach initiatives including progressive Aboriginal agreements
+- Proactive community outreach initiatives including progressive Indigenous agreements

 - Focus on strong health and safety performance reduces potential for delays and extra costs from lost time injuries